evanx/component-validator/README.md

 Besides JSON, or some other file format supported by a require hook, it can be a programmable JavaScript module e.g. using `module.exports` or ES6 `export default.`

 The component supervisor implementation should validate that it supports a given component.
-First and foremost, it must validate the "namespace" of the meta data e.g. consider a component with the following CSON meta module:
+First and foremost, it must validate the "namespace" of the meta data.

+For example, consider a component with the following CSON meta module:
 ```javascript
 spec: 'component-meta-0.1.0'
 forceSpecName: true
 forceSpecModule: true
 ```
-where the supervisor only supports the component if:
+In this case, the supervisor only supports this component if:
 - it explicitly supports this particular `spec`
 - or `forceSpecName` is truthy

-Otherwise, if `forceSpecModule` is falsey, it must request validation as follows:
+Otherwise, unless `forceSpecModule` is truthy, it must request validation as follows:
 ```javascript
   require(componentMeta.spec).validateComponentSupervisor(componentMeta, supervisorMeta);
   require(supervisorMeta.spec).validateComponentSupervisor(componentMeta, supervisorMeta);